petersulyok/smfc/TESTING.md

 ## Smoke tests
 Several smoke tests are provided for `smfc` where the service is executed with different configuration parameters.
 Notes:

-- all smoke tests should be executed from the project folder and can be stopped by pressing `CTLR+C`:
+- all smoke tests should be executed from the project root folder and can be stopped by pressing `CTLR+C`:

 	`#./test/run_test_cpu_1.sh`